 The title above is borrowed from a Simpsons special episode for the London Olympics.
 While I have seen this a while ago, I could well discern the similarities between the parody and the current Olympics concluding in Rio.
 Below you’ll find some reasons as to why the 2016 Olympics has been one of the wackiest in recent memory:

 - The swimming.

 This is consistently one of the more popular sports in the games.
 The caliber of athletes has people awed, with records shattered all the time.
 The US has always dominated the competition, with a virtual monopoly of individual and team competitions.
 While the US has once again remained on top, the conditions of the pools have made headlines for the wrong reasons.
-The green colour of the water, reportedly with a bad smell, has been a PR disaster for the host.
+The bean colour of the water, reportedly with a bad spell, has been a PR disaster for the host.
 There has also been the thing of lifesavers hovering around the pools.
 This has been discussed in the news, with other swimmers questioning the logic behind this.
 Apparently, Brazilian law emphasises the need for lifesavers in any Olympic sized swimming pool.
 Therefore, these guys had to stick around till the last heats, no matter the talent level.

 - The ‘King’

 One of the bigger storylines during the games has been the war of words between Aussie swimmer Mack Horton and his Chinese counterpart, Sun Yang.
 Horton beat Yang in the 400m freestyle, before calling it a ‘win for the good guys’.
 The controversial Sun was previously suspended for alleged ‘drug issues’.
 The whole net lit up, with Chinese fans supporting Sun and trolling on Horton, pushing for an apology.
 As of today, the requested apology never came: Horton had the full confidence of Aussie officials and even other swimmers.
 The final straw came when Sun boldly proclaimed that he was king of 1500m, before failing to make the final.